Berea College: Christian identity

-Berea was founded by Protestant Christians.
+Berea College was founded by Protestant Christians.
 It maintains a Christian identity separate from any particular denomination.
 The college's motto, "God has made of one blood all peoples of the earth", is from Acts 17:26.
+The college's modern religious identity has been described as influenced by Christian egalitarianism and progressive theology.
+Religious life on campus is centered around the Willis D. Weatherford Jr. Campus Christian Center, which "provides opportunities for students, faculty and staff to participate in worship, prayer and meditation, devotional study of Christian scripture and interfaith conversation."
 In an effort to be sensitive to the diverse preferences and experiences of students and faculty, courses are designed to be taught with respect for each student's spiritual journey, regardless of religious identification.

 Library collections

 The Hutchins Library maintains an extensive collection of books, archives, and music pertaining to Southern Appalachian history and culture.
 The Southern Appalachian Archives contain organizational records, personal papers, oral histories, and photographs, including the papers of the Council of the Southern Mountains (1912–1989) and the Appalachian Volunteers (1963–1970).